 See Related: Best Auto Loans for Tesla: Top Financing Options

 Can You Subordinate a PACE Loan?

 Unfortunately, you can’t subordinate your PACE loan to your home.
-PACE is a first lien loan and has the priority for payment.
+PACE is a first-lien loan and has priority for payment.

 To refinance your loan, you must pay off your PACE loan first.
 Thus, there is no option of subordinating the PACE assessment.